Environment-Centric Learning Approach for Gait Synthesis in Terrestrial Soft Robots: Experimental Setup and Procedure

 \section{Experimental Setup and Procedure}

-\subsection{Robot design and fabrication}
+\subsection{Robot Design and Fabrication}

-To validate the efficacy and versatility of the proposed gait synthesis, we fabricate two motor-tendon actuated (MTA) soft robots with different morphologies: the three-limb \TriSoRo, and the four-limb \TetraSoRo.
+To validate the efficacy and versatility of the proposed gait synthesis, we fabricate two motor-tendon actuated (MTA) soft robots with different morphologies: the three-limb \TriSoRo and the four-limb \TetraSoRo.
 Both are designed and fabricated to be radially symmetric modular soft robots that are capable of multi-module reconfiguration into a sphere, as detailed in \cite{freeman_topology_2022}.
-The resulting spherical curling of the robot limbs leads to unique locomotive behavior.
+This design leads to unique locomotive behavior of the individual robot modules as the curling of the limbs induces coupled translation and rotation.
 All robot configurations are statically stable, which simplifies calculations in the pMFC framework.
-Furthermore, the motion primitives are quasistatic, provided that the binary actuation is performed at the appropriate power level for the appropriate time duration such that the limb curling and uncurling reaches steady state.
-Hence, this robot can be used to highlight and validate this gait synthesis procedure as (1) simple actuation produces complex movement with coupled translation and rotation, (2) the stick-slip nature of the limb movement complicates traditional gait synthesis and increases the dependence of the robot behavior on the environment, and (3) the exploration of a diverse set of gaits can be used for open-loop path planning.
+Furthermore, the motion primitives are quasi-static, provided that the binary actuation is performed at the appropriate power level for the appropriate time duration such that the limb curling and uncurling reaches steady state.
+Hence, this robot can be used to highlight and validate this gait synthesis procedure as: 1) simple actuation produces complex movement with coupled translation and rotation; 2) the stick-slip nature of the limb movement complicates traditional gait synthesis and increases the dependence of the robot behavior on the environment; and 3) the exploration of a diverse set of gaits can be used for open-loop path planning.

 Both robots consist of a 3D-printed semi-flexible robot hub which houses the motors and tether connector and silicone limbs that are cast in a 3D-printed mold.
 Fishing line attached to the motor spool is then threaded through Teflon-reinforced channels in the limb and secured to the tips of the limbs with fishing hooks.
 The tendon routing and hub design for the \TetraSoRo~is shown in Fig.~\ref{Fig:fourlimbSoRo} and the two robots are shown in Fig.~\ref{Fig:robots}.
 The resulting MTAs are powered via a tether that connects to an off-board power supply and motor driver circuit, controlled via an Arduino Nano microcontroller.
 Both robots are supplied with 12 V DC and utilize binary actuation (step functions) with consistent time constants for all motion primitives that are experimentally determined (550 ms for \TriSoRo~and 450 ms for \TetraSoRo).
 To facilitate passive uncurling of the limbs, a brief motor reversal is incorporated when transitioning from a curled to uncurled limb state.
 The tether for the \TetraSoRo~is equipped with a slip ring connector at the hub to prevent motion bias due to accumulated torsional effects when the robot performs rotations for an extended period of time.